rwoll/CS051Proposal/README.md

-Create and run an experimental CS051 Lab Section for Fall 2015, that uses GitHub and EGit (a standard Eclipse plugin) to optimize the lab **distribution-submission-feedback** cycle for students, TAs and professors.
+Create and run an experimental CS051 Lab Section for Fall 2015, that uses GitHub and EGit (a standard Eclipse plugin) to optimize the lab **distribution-submission-feedback** cycle for students, TAs, and professors.

 As an added benefit, the adoption of the proposed workflow would expose students to the basics of an industry standard versioning tool that promotes incremental and efficient programming and development.

-A success in this experiment is defined by the adoption of the workflow leading to a decrease in overhead and an increase in the quality of grading and feedback process.
+A success in this experiment is defined by the adoption of the workflow leading to a decrease in overhead and an increase in the quality of grading and feedback.

 ## Personal Motivation